MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.5.1 =
+* Fixed the bug with exporting AAM settings when roles, configpress was added by default
+* Fixed the bug with AAM cache not being triggered properly
+* Fixed the bug with some of the classes been cached improperly
+* Fixed the bug with toolbar filter that are corrupted by third part plugin or theme
+* Improved AAM to handle gzip compression properly
+* Updated bootstrap library to the v3.3.7

 = 5.5 =
 * Fixed the bug with EDIT BY OTHERS option